SehamAAlharbi/SynthesiserPlugIn/README.md

 # Linear Code Synthesiser Plug-in
-Generates linear API code examples from java input classes
+Generates linear API code examples from .java files

 # Example
 Let's say we have the following class that has a method annotated with ` @Docummention ` which contains invocations of other methods annotated with `@Utility` :

 	public class JFrameExample extends Printer{

 		@Documentation
 		public void docFrameWithoutTitle() {
 			JFrame frame = createJFrame(false);